Frequently Asked Questions

 What are my options to replace missing teeth?

 We offer bridgework, partials, full dentures, and implant restorations to replace missing teeth.
 You can learn more about these treatments on our services page, then call for a consultation.
 With x-rays, intraoral photos, and a thorough assessment of your dentition, Dr. Quandt can help you decide which replacement option is best for you.

 I’ve been snoring for years and haven’t noticed any problems, why should I be concerned?

-Snoring is a sign that you’re not breathing properly, and may cause serious risks to your health.
+Snoring is a sign that you’re not breathing properly, and this may cause serious risks to your health.
 One out of eight people who snore have sleep apnea, a serious medical condition that increases risks of heart attack and stroke.
-Individuals with sleep apnea don’t realize it, but while they sleep oxygen flow to the brain and heart stops completely for up to ten seconds.
+Individuals with sleep apnea often don’t realize it, but while they sleep, oxygen flow to the brain and heart stops completely for up to ten seconds.
 This can cause serious damage to the body, in addition to causing daytime drowsiness and irritability.